 - The overall rate of adverse reactions is similar to leuprolide.

-- Injection site reactions are primarily transient and mild to moderate intensity, except for initial treatment.
+- Unlike initial treatment, injection site reactions are primarily transient and mild to moderate intensity.

 - Must be given monthly

 The administration of an antiandrogen blocks the action of male hormones, including testosterone and androgens, released by the adrenal glands and used with LHRH agonist therapy in a strategy called maximal androgen blockade (MAB) or combined androgen blockade (CAB).
 The antiandrogen is continued until the PSA rises.
 Studies show more prolonged survival with MAB compared to ADT alone.
 When PSA rises, stopping antiandrogen can result in short-term benefits.